 Some hearing aid makers even use the irregular rhythm of fractal tones to minimize the symptoms of tinnitus.
 These rhythmically inconsistent tones can distract from the consistent and regular tones tinnitus sufferers hear.

 Other specialized devices attempt to blend your tinnitus in with the normal sounds you’re hearing.
-Your condition and ear have very personal needs and this technique will use a personalized white noise that will be dialed-in by your hearing specialist.
+Your condition and ear have very personal needs and this technique will use a personalized white noise that will be dialed-in by your audiologist.

 Whether you use sound therapy, blending, or a white noise mechanism, all of these specialized technologies have a common aim of distracting the attention away from the ringing or buzzing of tinnitus.